Formatting Your eBook for Smartphones and Tablets

 Tablets also make Kindle books the most desirable publishing platform.
 Kindle has an App for virtually every kind of device, but eBooks published at Apple’s iBookStore, and other publishing platforms, do not offer that universality.

-The Reading Experience on Smart Phones Needs to Improve
+The Reading Experience on Smartphones Needs to Improve

-The bad news is that 54 percent of eBook buyers are using smart phones to read eBooks.
+The bad news is that 54 percent of eBook buyers are using smartphones to read eBooks.
 Except for the Samsung Galaxy S5, and the iPhone 6 (2014) and 7 (2016), all smartphone screens are relatively tiny, and that alters the reading experience.
-The popular Samsung Galaxy S Series has an every-growing screen size– from 5.1 inch screen in recent years to 5.8 inches now.
+The popular Samsung Galaxy S Series has an ever-growing screen size– from 5.1 inch screen in recent years to 5.8 inches now.
 All of them are suitable for reading eBooks.
 The Nexus Series smartphone touts a 5.9 inch screen, so this is a good trend for eBook authors.
 The movement toward “phablets”—phones that are tablet size—will strengthen the eBook market.

 The issue is, how do you, as an author, provide a better reading experience for that 66 percent who are reading your eBook on tiny smartphone screens?
 The answer is found in using these techniques:

-- Suggest to readers at the beginning of the eBook that they adjust font size to fit the device they are using.
+- Suggest to readers at the beginning of the eBook that they adjust the font size to fit the device they are using.
 Most people use the default font size and that is often too large for a smartphone.

 - Use shorter paragraphs.
 More paragraph breaks mean more white space and that is a plus for people reading on a small screen.